pfsense/docs/source/cache-proxy/using-squid-with-freeradius.rst

    -  Configure an interface in **FreeRADIUS > Interfaces**
    -  Configure a user in **FreeRADIUS > Users**
    -  Configure a NAS/Client in **FreeRADIUS > NAS/Clients**.
 In this
-      case pfSense itself is the NAS/Client.
+      case pfSense® software is the NAS/Client.
 So enter the pfSense IP-Address.

 For squid in non-transparent mode the IP address and the squid port must